chhaylatte/StraitJacket/README.md

 ```

 ### PureLayout 3.0.2
-PureLayout was a little weird to work with using Swift, since it's Objective-C.  It doesn't work with layout guides so I had to use container views which I see as a problem.
+PureLayout was a little weird to work with using Swift, since it's written in Objective-C.  It doesn't work with layout guides so I had to use container views which I see as a problem.
 Its methods aren't really type safe since as it's possible to insert incorrect enum values that result in crashes.
 Its distribute array of views require casting to NSArray.
-I used a constraint override for custom spacing instead of breaking up loops to emphasize distributing views.
+I used a constraint override for custom spacing instead of breaking up loops to emphasize the intent of distributing views.

 The layout code is pretty hard to follow as its api has array methods which encourages using loops, which results in different logical styles being mixed.
-This kind of code is very difficult to skim.
-I also had a lot of bugs because I relied on autofill and got the paramter name wrong several times.
-Adding the views into the relevant views was also kind of annoying to do.
-I was able to avoid nesting some views, but this is more trouble then its worth since containment produces more stable layout then aligning views on top of another.
+This kind of code is very difficult to skim through.
+I also had a lot of bugs because I relied on autofill and got the parameter name wrong several times.

 ```swift
 // layout: 37 lines, 1768 characters